thierrydrmv/thierrydrmv/README.md

    🏢 I’m currently working as a freelance developer

-   🚀 I’m currently learning .NET, Entity Framework and Alpine.js
+   🚀 I’m currently learning Python, Django and Pandas

-   💡 I like reading, playing sports and listening to music🎧
+   💡 I like reading, climbing and listening to music🎧

    💬 You can always ask me about Business, RPG or Cthulhu🐙